 My great-grandma was born in Arhaus (“Are-whose”), Denmark and I thought the book would help my grandma feel connected to her Danish roots.
-And it had been a tough few months after losing my grandpa to cancer, so I also thought she could use some much-deserved cozy inspiration.
+It had been a tough few months after losing my grandpa to cancer, so I also thought she could use some much-deserved cozy inspiration.

 With her perfectly coifed blonde hair, timeless style, and impeccable golf swing, my grandma doesn’t look a day over fifty.
 Whenever she and my dad go out, she is often mistaken for his sister.
 Her beauty is captivating, but it’s her heart that leaves you weak in the knees.

-She has never missed a birthday or holiday, always picks up the phone, and loves writing long iMessages with lots of double-pink-heart emojis.
-She is smart, kind, the best listener, and, with the spirit of a young prairie girl who rode horses bareback, she is strong.
+She never misses a birthday or holiday, always picks up the phone, and loves writing long iMessages with lots of double-pink-heart emojis.
+She is smart, kind, the best listener, and, with the spirit of a young prairie girl who would ride horses bareback, she is strong.

 Two months later, on a Sunday afternoon, I’m in my kitchen about to leave for work when Sarah hands me her phone, “Mere, your dad is calling.”
 She doesn’t look at me, but I can tell she’s upset.
 Something is wrong.
 I answer the phone and all my dad’s shaky voice says is “Nonie…” and I knew she was gone.